Vis4Sense/student-projects/2023-2024/jiaqi-li/interview/response_3.md

 2. What is your favorite browser?  **Microsoft Browser.
 Actually, I use the browser that comes with my computer system.**
 3. Do you usually use history log to trace back to any pages you have browsed？ **Yes**
 4. Is there any difficulty for you in finding a specific webpage in the history log?
-**There are some similar webpages which may be the front or back page, I can’t differ the specific webpage from them when they have same logo and subtitle.**
+**There are some similar webpages around the webpage that I am looking for, I can’t differ the specific webpage from them when they have same logo and subtitle.**

 5. Do you usually group your tabs in browser to make it easier to navigate to certain pages?
 **Yes**